schibsted/spid-tech-docs/resources/endpoints/me-get.md

 cases.

-This means that you can also use `/me` to check if the user has logged in through the SchAcc web site.
+This means that you can also use `/me` to check if the user has logged in through the Schibsted account web site.

 :relevant-endpoints